oktadev/okta-blog/_source/_posts/2021-02-17-building-and-securing-a-go-and-gin-web-application.md

 ## Prerequisites to Building a Go, Gin, and Vue Application

-First things first, if you don’t already have Go installed on your computer you will need to [Download and install - The Go Programming Language](https://golang.org/doc/install).
+First things first, if you don't already have Go installed on your computer you will need to [Download and install - The Go Programming Language](https://golang.org/doc/install).

 Finally, create a project directory where all of our future code will live: